-In this paper, two alternatives for operating a Kaibel column are studied.
-By comparing two modes of operation, it is shown that the first mode, which is minimizing vapor flow rate at constant product purities, is the more difficult case to handle.
+In this paper, two modes of operating a Kaibel column are studied.
+The first mode, which is minimizing vapor flow rate at given product purities, is more difficult to handle.
 This difficulty is due to the very narrow solution surface and also multiplicity problem.
 However, the second mode, where the product purities are free, seems to be easier to operate.
-This case is not as common as the first objective, but can be relevant for refineries where the product purities do not play vital role or when there is a bottleneck in the process.
+This case is not as common as the first objective, but can be relevant for refineries where the product purities do not play a vital role or when there is a bottleneck in the process.